Wilson lines and their Laurent positivity: A short review on quotient stacks

 Note that an object $(E,f)$ over $B=\Spec\C$ can be viewed as a $G$-orbit in $X$.
 Thus the set $X/G$ of orbits is recovered as the set of images of $f:E \to X$, that is, the isomorphism classes of the objects of $\X(\Spec\C)$.
 Yoneda's lemma for stacks implies that a morphism $u: B \to \X$ from a scheme $B$ corresponds to an object of $\X(B)$.

-It is known that $\X$ is an Artin stack (\cite[Definition 2.22]{Gomez}): an atlas is defined by the morphism $X \to \X$ given by the pull-back of the trivial bundle $X \times G$ (see \cite[Example 2.25]{Gomez}).
+It is known that $\X$ is an Artin stack (\cite[Definition 2.26]{Gomez}): an atlas is defined by the morphism $X \to \X$ given by the pull-back of the trivial bundle $X \times G$ (see \cite[Example 2.29]{Gomez}).
+The structure sheaf on $\X$ and the $\C$-algebra $\cO(\X)$ of global functions (\emph{function algebra}) are defined, for example as in \cite[Section 4]{Heinloth}.
+One can verify the following:

-\begin{lem}[e.g. {\cite[Section 4]{Heinloth}}] The category of quasi-coherent sheaves on the Artin stack $\X=[X/G]$ is equivalent to the category of $G$-equivariant quasi-coherent sheaves on $X$.
-In particular, the ring $\cO(\X)$ of regular functions on $\X$ is isomorphic to the ring $\cO(X)^G$ of $G$-invariant regular functions on $X$. \end{lem} A scheme $V$ can be regarded as an Artin stack whose objects over $B$ are morphisms $B \to V$; the only morphism over $B$ is the identity.
+\begin{lem} $\cO(\X) \cong \cO(X)^G$. \end{lem} A scheme $V$ can be regarded as an Artin stack whose objects over $B$ are morphisms $B \to V$; the only morphism over $B$ is the identity.
 A stack is said to be \emph{representable} if it is isomorphic to a stack arising from a scheme.
 For two Artin stacks $\X$ and $\mathcal{Y}$, a morphism $\phi: \X \to \mathcal{Y}$ of stacks is said to be \emph{representable} if for any morphism $B \to \mathcal{Y}$, the fiber product $B \times_{\mathcal{Y}} \X$ is representable.
 Informally speaking, a morphism $B \to \mathcal{Y}$ can be viewed as a \lq\lq local chart'' on $\mathcal{Y}$, and the induced morphism $B \times_{\mathcal{Y}} \X \to B$ is the \lq\lq local expression'' of $\phi$.
 Here is an easy example: \begin{lem} Let $V$ be a scheme over $\C$ and $G$ an affine algebraic group.
 Consider the $G$-action on $V \times G$ given by the trivial action on the first factor and left multiplication on the second.
 Then the quotient stack $[V \times G/G]$ is representable by $V$. \end{lem}

 The following lemma tells us that we can obtain morphisms between quotient stacks from equivariant morphisms of varieties.

 \begin{lem} Let $\X=[X/H]$ and $\mathcal{Y}=[Y/G]$ be two quotient stacks.
 Let $\phi:X \to Y$ be a morphism equivariant with respect to an embedding $\tau:H \to G$.
 Then it induces a representable morphism $\phi_\ast: \X \to \mathcal{Y}$ of Artin stacks.
 More precisely, for any morphism $u: B \to \mathcal{Y}$ from a scheme $B$ which corresponds to an object $(E,f) \in \mathcal{Y}(B)$, the diagram